proofit404/dependencies/docs/usage.md

 ```

-We use constructor based dependency injection.
-We define necessary
+We use constructor-based dependency injection here: we define necessary
-arguments and store it explicitly.
-We do this for readability.
+arguments and store them explicitly, for the sake of readability.
 This will
-helps us to understand the path things go in your system.
+help us to understand the execution path of your system.
 Attributes
-taken from nowhere in your code aren't fun.
+sourced from nowhere in your code aren't fun.
 Believe me.

-Now its time to make it work in real world
+Now, it's time to make this work in the real world.

 ```pycon